What is Palliative Care?

 Who is in the palliative care team?

-Your GP, aged care worker and any other health care provider plays an important role in providing palliative care, as do family carers.
+Palliative care may be provided by a wide range of people, this may include your GP, aged care worker, cardiologist and any other health care provider, as do family and other carers.
 They are supported by specialist palliative care services if symptoms become difficult to manage.

 Where is palliative care provided?